pdstools.decision_analyzer.utils

 • df (pl.LazyFrame) – The input dataframe to process

-• table_definition (Dict) – Dictionary containing column definitions with ‘label’, ‘default’, and ‘type’ keys
+• table_definition (dict) – Dictionary containing column definitions with ‘display_name’, ‘default’, and ‘type’ keys

 Returns: